 covers the full cost of tuition and fees and a stipend for living expenses and textbooks.
 Each year, the Sumners Foundation selects between four and six outstanding students to receive these scholarships.
 If you are a resident of, or attended college in, Arkansas, Kansas, Louisiana, Missouri, Nebraska, New Mexico, Oklahoma, or Texas, you may apply for a Sumners Scholarship.
 If you are interested in applying for a Sumners Scholarship, you must complete the SEPARATE APPLICATION

 .
 Your scholarship application must be completed and on file with the Admissions Office by February 15.
-To be considered for the scholarship, you must be admitted to the full-time JD program by February 15 (to be admitted by February 15, you must have a complete application for admission on file no later than January 15).
+To be considered for the scholarship, you must be admitted to the JD program by February 15.
+To be admitted by February 15, you must have a complete application for admission on file no later than January 15.
 Candidates must be available to interview in-person with the Sumners Foundation March 10-11, 2017 in Dallas.